-Cloud telephone system: The 5 most common mistakes when switching - and how to avoid them!
+Cloud telephone system: The 5 most common mistakes when switching and how to avoid them!

 What happens?

-A lack of needs analysis, inadequate testing and insufficient employee training can significantly delay the switch to cloud telephony.
+A lack of needs analysis, inadequate testing and insufficient employee training can significantly delay the switch to a cloud telephone system.
 In addition, unexpected communication failures can occur if not all aspects such as internet speed, network security and integrations are taken into account.
 A coordinated approach to the transition from your existing system/provider to the cloud platform is also essential to avoid disrupting your accessibility and business processes.

 Cloud telephone systems require a stable and fast internet connection.
 A connection that is too slow or unstable can lead to a loss of call quality and make the entire system unreliable.